IoTOpen/edge-app-dewpoint-frostprecipitation-calculator/README.md

 ```

 ### Frost Precipitation
-Logic for calculating frost precipitation, make use of calculated dew point and surface temperature
+Logic for calculating frost precipitation, make use of calculated dew point and surface temperature.

+0 = No possibility of frost
+1 = Frost is possible

 ```lua
     -- Check if surface temperature is below freezing if surfaceTemp <= 0 then